 Three is often the magic number when it comes to Oxalis.
 The most common species grown as a houseplant is Oxalis triangularis which has three common names, False Shamrock, Purple Shamrock and Love Plant.

 As soon as good conditions are restored the plant comes back to life incredibly quickly.
-This is great for those little accidents where we forget to water our plants for several months at a time, not so good for those who live in temperate regions of the world where this plant can be viewed as a weed.
+This is great for those little accidents where we might forget to water our houseplants for several months at a time.
+Not so good for those who live in temperate regions of the world where this plant can be viewed as a weed.

 The leaves are poisonous to pets, although a little nibble of this plant and most wont be back for seconds.